dduneau/website/content/project/Parasite_manipulation/index.md

   focal_point: Smart
 ---

 To complete their life cycle, parasites can manipulate their host.
-Such example of extended phenotype provide some of the most extraordinary story in biology.
+Such example of extended phenotype provides some of the most extraordinary stories in biology.
-<h3>I have worked on two of them:</h3>
+<h3>I have studied two of them:</h3>
 <ul>
   <li>Trematode - Gammarus - bird </li>
   <li>Hairworm - cricket</li>